xzoert/dedalus/README.md

 ## Overview

-Dedalus aims to be a system that helps you in organizing resources by tags.
+Dedalus aims to be a system that allows you to organize resources by tags.
 Resources can be documents on your hard disk, web resources, emails, personal contact etc.
+The purpose is to overcome the inherent limitations of simple structures like lists or trees you have on your file system, browser bookmarks and so forth.
+By using tags you can access the same resource through different paths, create dynamic sub-collections based on having (or *not* having) a set of tags, create a semantic network where tags are linked to each other.

 Dedalus has three components: